ciaranmcnulty/mathiasverraes.github.com/_posts/2012-12-23-how-to-read-more-books.markdown

 From [The Pleasures of Reading in an Age of Distraction](http://www.farnamstreetblog.com/2013/01/the-pleasures-of-reading-in-an-age-of-distraction/):
 <blockquote>"Read what gives you delight — at least most of the time — and do so without shame.
 And even if you are that rare sort of person who is delighted chiefly by what some people call Great Books, don’t make them your steady intellectual diet, any more than you would eat at the most elegant of restaurants every day."</blockquote>

+(Update Feb 10, 2015:)

+## Riffle the pages

+I don't know how many books Gerald M. Weinberg has *read*, but he has *written* over 40 books.
+From "Weinberg on Writing", I'm quoting a tip on reading nonfiction:

+<blockquote>"My own way (...) is to riffle the pages, scanning from back to front for something interesting that catches my eye, usually a picture or diagram of some sort.
+I start reading from there and continue until I lose interest.
+The I riffle again and repeat the process." </blockquote>

+## Stop means stop

+Also from "Weinberg on Writing", similar to Taleb's advice:

+<blockquote>"If you decide that it's not worth finishing, do you stop, or do you drag yourself through it?
+If you stop, do you *really* stop, or do you leave the book partly finished, as a nagging chore in the back of your mind?"</blockquote>